');

 About Oroville, CA

-Oroville is a mid-sized city in California with a population of 19,855 residents.
-The median household income is $51,893 per year, which is near the national average.
-The median age in Oroville is 35.5 years.
+Oroville is a mid-sized city located in California with a population of 19,855 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,893 per year, which is 31% below the national median of $75,149.
+The median age of 35.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Oroville, CA